 As discussed in Section 2, Arctic haze is a prominent feature in springtime, yet its composition and sources remain uncertain.
-During the NETCARE 2015 aircraft campaign, vertically resolved observations of trace gases and aerosol composition were made in the high Arctic springtime, with six flights north of 80° N. Trace gas gradients observed on these flights defined the polar dome (i.e., the region north of the Arctic front) as north of 66-68.5° N and below potential temperatures of 283.5-287.5 K (Fig. 2) (Bozem et al., 2019; Willis et al., 2019).
+During the NETCARE 2015 aircraft campaign, vertically resolved observations of trace gases and aerosol composition were made in the high Arctic springtime, with six flights north of 80° N. Trace gas gradients observed on these flights defined the polar dome (i.e., the region north of the Arctic front) as north of 66-68.5° N and below potential temperatures of 283.5-287.5 K (Fig. 2) (Bozem et al., 2018; Willis et al., 2018).

 NETCARE flight observations based at Alert and Eureka revealed that within the polar dome, submicron aerosol composition varied systematically with potential temperature.
 In the lower polar dome (i.e., below 252 K), measured aerosol mass (non-refractory aerosol and BC) was dominated by sulfate (74 %), with smaller contributions from BC (1 %), organic aerosol (OA, 20 %) and ammonium (NH4, 4 %).
 At higher altitudes and warmer potential temperatures, BC, OA and NH4 contributed up to 3 %, 42 % and 8 % of aerosol mass, respectively.
-These observations indicate a substantial but unquantified contribution from sea salt aerosol in the lower polar dome (Leaitch et al., 2018; Willis et al., 2019).
-Vertically resolved observations suggest that measurements at the surface may underestimate the contribution of OA, BC and NH4 to aerosol transported to the Arctic troposphere (Schulz et al., 2018; Willis et al., 2019).
+These observations indicate a substantial but unquantified contribution from sea salt aerosol in the lower polar dome (Leaitch et al., 2018b; Willis et al., 2018).
+Vertically resolved observations suggest that measurements at the surface may underestimate the contribution of OA, BC and NH4 to aerosol transported to the Arctic troposphere (Schulz et al., 2018; Willis et al., 2018).
 Next, we discuss hypotheses that may explain this vertical variability in aerosol composition.

 Model simulations of air mass history using FLEXPART indicate differences in transport history as a function of potential temperature in the polar dome.
-Air masses at lower potential temperature (lower altitude) spent long times (> 10 days) in the polar dome, while air masses at higher potential temperature (higher altitude) had entered the Arctic more recently and were more recently influenced by lower latitude sources at the surface (Willis et al., 2019).
+The coldest and driest air masses, which also had the largest fraction of sulfate aerosol, spent long times (>10 days) in the polar dome, while warmer air masses showed some sensitivity to the surface at lower latitudes (Willis et al., 2018).
 Model results indicate that descent of air masses from higher potential temperatures influenced the lower polar dome on the timescale of 10 days.
 Submicron aerosol composition varied systematically with model-predicted time spent in the mid-to-lower polar dome (i.e., below 265 K): the sulfate fraction increased with time below 265 K, while the NH4, OA and BC fractions decreased significantly.
-These phenomena could arise from a combination of three possible processes: 1) systematic changes in source region with increasing potential temperature (Fisher et al., 2011) that supply aerosol with systematically different compositions; 2) oxidation of transported aerosol and sulfur dioxide over the long aerosol lifetime in the polar dome and during transport; and 3) wet removal and cloud processing along the transport path that may impact the composition of aerosol arriving in the polar dome.
+These phenomena could arise from a combination of three possible processes: 1)

+systematic changes in source region with increasing potential temperature (Fisher et al., 2011) that supply aerosol with systematically different compositions; 2) oxidation of transported aerosol and sulfur dioxide over the long aerosol lifetime in the polar dome and during transport; and 3) wet removal and cloud processing along the transport path that may impact the composition of aerosol arriving in the polar dome.